DID YOU KNOW - Crossing the border with your pet? Know the rules

 By Dee McClure, GLCC Director and Port Captain

-Many cruisers are also dog owners.
-Dogs typically love to be on the water as much or more than their owners.
-Just realize that if you’re bringing Rover with you while crossing the border between the US and Canada, your dog needs proper documentation, too.
+Many cruisers are also dog and/or cat "parents".
+Animals typically love to be on the water as much or more than their owners.
+Just realize that if you’re bringing pets with you while crossing the border between the US and Canada, your dog needs proper documentation, too.

-Here’s an update for GLCC members on the current requirements for bringing dogs (and cats) into the United States and into Canada.
+Here’s an update for GLCC members on the current requirements for bringing pets (dogs and cats) into the United States and into Canada.

 Entering Canada: